ChimeraOS/chimeraos/README.md

 fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you like)

 ### use any controller
-support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more (game dependent)
+support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more (compatibility depends on game)

 ### play any game
-out of the box support for playing NES, SNES, Genesis, N64, PlayStation, Wii, Steam, GOG, itch.io games and more (currently only Steam games work out of the box)
+out of the box support for playing NES, SNES, Genesis, N64, PlayStation, Wii, Steam, GOG, itch.io games and more (currently only Steam games are supported out of the box)

 ## Requirements